gboissinot/esgi-al-2023/hexagonal/step10/README.md

 ## Description

-- Add Get query balance use case
+- Add a query balance use case

 ## Details